-We anticipate publishing an update e-newsletter about once every six weeks, with additional updates and alerts when relevant.
+We anticipate publishing an updated eNewsletter about once every 6 weeks, with additional updates and alerts when relevant.

-Agencies in Cumbria have been working together to improve the quality and accessibility of services for children and young people with Special Educational Needs and/or Disabilities (SEND) and earlier this year Ofsted and the Care Quality Commission (CQC) carried out an inspection of these services.
+Agencies in Cumbria are working together to improve the quality and accessibility of services for children and young people with Special Educational Needs and Disabilities (SEND).
+In March 2019 Ofsted and the Care Quality Commission (CQC) carried out an inspection of these services.
 The inspection identified a range of areas where improvements were needed.

 Many of the findings and recommendations had already been identified by our teams and we know there is much to do to make improvements for young people in Cumbria.

-The first requirement by Ofsted/CQC was for the three lead agencies to produce a document called a Written Statement of Action (WSoA).
+The first requirement by Ofsted and the CQC was for the 3 lead agencies to produce a document called a Written Statement of Action [PDF 1.215KB] (WSoA).
 The WSoA is a plan which sets out how we will respond to the specific recommendations made in the inspection report.
-The WSoA had to be submitted to the Department for Education by 21 August for their approval.

-The work to develop and deliver the improvement activity is managed by six Working Groups.
+The work to develop and deliver the improvement activity is managed by 6 working groups.
 These are:

 - Understanding of local need